friendsofstrandseq/mosaicatcher-pipeline/README.md

 ### 🐍 1.
 Mosaicatcher basic conda environment install

 MosaiCatcher leverages snakemake built-in features such as execution within container and conda predefined modular environments.
 That's why it is only necessary to create an environment that relies on [snakemake](https://github.com/snakemake/snakemake) (to execute the pipeline) and [pandas](https://github.com/pandas-dev/pandas) (to handle basic configuration).
 If you plan to generate HTML Web report including plots, it is also necessary to install [imagemagick](https://github.com/ImageMagick/ImageMagick).

-! # TODO : Pysam
+Finally, [pysam](https://pysam.readthedocs.io/en/latest/api.html) is currently required to enable `check_sm_tag` feature that compare BAM SM tag to folder name.

-If possible, it is also highly recommended to install and use mamba package manager instead of conda, which is much more efficient.
+If possible, it is also highly recommended to install and use `mamba` package manager instead of `conda`, which is much more efficient.

 ```
 conda install -c conda-forge mamba